tulip-control/gr1c/doc/installation.md

     $ tar -xzf cudd-2.5.0.tar.gz
     $ cd cudd-2.5.0

 Now you should be in the root of the CUDD source tree.
-Open the ``Makefile`` in your favorite editor (i.e., [Emacs](http://www.gnu.org/software/emacs/)) and make sure the settings look reasonable for your setup.
+Open the ``Makefile`` in your favorite editor (e.g., [Emacs](http://www.gnu.org/software/emacs/)) and make sure the settings look reasonable for your setup.
 On GNU/Linux, it should suffice to append ``-DSIZEOF_VOID_P=N -DSIZEOF_LONG=M`` to the default XCFLAGS.
 On Mac OS X, it should suffice to replace the default XCFLAGS with

     XCFLAGS = -DHAVE_IEEE_754 -DSIZEOF_VOID_P=N -DSIZEOF_LONG=M